 Discharges awarded as a result of a continuous period of unauthorized absence in excess of 180 days make persons ineligible for VA benefits regardless of action taken by discharge review boards, unless VA determines there were compelling circumstances for the absence.
 Boards for the correction of military records also may consider such cases.

 Veterans with disabilities incurred or aggravated during active military service may qualify for medical or related benefits regardless of separation and characterization of service.
 Veterans separated administratively under other than honorable conditions may request that their discharge be reviewed for possible recharacterization, provided they file their appeal within 15 years of the date of separation.
 Questions regarding the review of a discharge should be addressed to the appropriate discharge review board at the address listed on DoD Form 293.

-Contacting Service Review Boards:
+How To Contact Service Review Boards: